lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 * CoAP also obeys the client/server paradigm and the compression ratio can be different if the request is issued from an LPWAN device or from an non LPWAN device.
 For instance a Device (Dev) aware of LPWAN constraints can generate a 1 byte token, but a regular CoAP client will certainly send a larger token to the Dev.
-SCHC compression will not modify the values to offer a better compression rate.
-Nevertheless, a proxy placed before the compressor may change some field values to offer a better compression ratio and maintain the necessary context for interoperability with existing CoAP implementations.
+The SCHC compression-decompression process does not modify the values.
+Nevertheless, a proxy placed before the compressor may change some field values to allow SCHC acheiving a better compression ratio, while maintaining the necessary context for interoperability with existing CoAP implementations.

 # Compression of CoAP header fields